 - 1. An agreement under which the public servant holds the property; - 2.
 A contract of employment or oath of office of a public servant; - 3.
-A law, including provisions of the General Appropriations Act specifically relating to government property, that prescribes the manner of custody or disposition of the property; or - 4.
+A law, including provisions of the General Appropriations Act specifically relating to government property, that prescribes the manner of custody or disposition of the property; or A. A limited purpose for which the property is delivered or received.
+Penal Code 30.01(2) - 4.
 A limited purpose for which the property is delivered or received.
 Penal Code 39.01(2)